Kyra-Ha/travel-app/README.md

 To run the project, node.js is required.
   - installation instructions: https://nodejs.org/en/download/

-After installing node.js, install npm (node package manager) by runnnig the script:
+After installing node.js, install npm (node package manager) by running the script:
 > npm i

 To start the server, run the command: